Skip to content

 The vwo program is aimed at progression to university education.
 Students can opt for an atheneum or gymnasium program, with both variants also available for bilingual study.

-During the first school year havo/vwo, the regular school subjects, customized classes, the excellent program, science orientation and classical cultural education are offered.
-In the second year of the first year you can choose the gymnasium track.
-There are extra subjects in Greek and Latin.
-During the second year you will make your choice for havo, atheneum or gymnasium together with your mentor.
+During the first year of HAVO/VWO, students are offered standard school subjects, customized lessons, the Excellence Program, science orientation, and classical cultural education.
+In the second year of the HAVO/VWO transition class, you can choose the Gymnasium track.
+This track includes additional courses in Greek and Latin.
+During the second year, you will work with your mentor to choose between HAVO, Atheneum, or Gymnasium.

 In upper school, students learn to work independently and use a variety of information sources in preparation for higher vocational or university studies.
 The teacher's role is therefore shifting more toward study coach and supervisor of the learning process.